-2 2 2 2 1 2
+2 1[5340] 2 1 [5340] 1 2

-Figure 9-589da—Quiet Time Period Request

-The Control field of values 1 indicate the Quiet Time Content is for Quiet Time Period Request operation.
+Figure 9-xyz03— Quiet Time Content subfield format in Quiet Time Period Request subtype

+.

-The Dialog Token field is used to identify the Quiet Time Period request and response dialog.
+The Dialog Token field is used to identify the Quiet Time Period Request subtype to which this Quiet Time Period Request subtype corresponds.

-The Quiet Period Offset field is set to the offset of the start of the first quiet period from the Quiet Time Period Request frame that contains this element, expressed in TUs.
-The reference time is the start of the pre-amble of the PPDU that contains request element to which this element is a responsethis element.
+The Quiet Period Offset field is set to the offset [5950] from the TBTT , expressed in TUs. .

-The Quiet Period Interval field is set to the spacing between the start of two consecutive quiet time periods, expressed in TUs.
+The Quiet Period Interval field is set to the requested interval between the start of two consecutive quiet time periods, expressed in TUs.

-The Quiet Duration field is set to duration of the Quiet Period, expressed in TUs.
+The Quiet Period [5340] Duration field is a one byte field with resolution of 32 micro seconds.

-The Repetition Count field is set to the number of requested quiet periods.
+The Repetition Count field is set to the number of requested quiet time periods.

+[5771] Repetition count equal to 0 indicated the setup of the quiet time period is for one time operation.
+[5952] Repetition count equals to FF indicated the setup of the quiet time period is cancelled.

-The Vendor Specific Service Identifier field indicates a specified operation, and the HE STA supporting it can transmit frames.
-The Vendor Specific Service Identifier field contains a public unique identifier assigned by the IEEE.
+The [3041] Service Specific Identifier field indicates [7777] HE STAs participated in the peer-to-peer operationis given preference to transmit frames in the period.
+The [3041] Service Specific Identifier ID field contains an identifier assigned by the peer-to-peer applications..

 Instruction to the editor: revised 9.4.2.242.3 of draft 1.3 (after applying the changes with 693r5)